 A portfolio, though a mandate, must not be taken so.
 Meaning, one must not consider it to be one of the items on a checklist to quickly develop and tick off.
 To stand out from a wide pool of talented competitors, the portfolio must be original, eye-catchy, simplistic, and straightforward.

 Starting out, aspiring photojournalists may fall into the trap of copying the style of other artists.
 This, though not a bad move, can become a bad habit over time.
-After a certain period of practising, it is essential to be done with imitating the great masters and start developing one’s unique style.
+After a certain period of practicing, it is essential to be done with imitating the great masters and start developing one’s unique style.
 That is key to creating a stellar portfolio.

 Tip#4 Building one’s professional network